kclandry/2600-Final-Markdown/Advanced Markdown.md

 <summary>"Collapsible Section"</summary>
 You can write whatever you want here.
 It will appear as normal when the section is opened.
 However, no other markdown formatting works here.
-Only plain text will appear here, everything else has had its formatting removed.
+Only plain text will appear here, everything else will have had its formatting removed.
 </details>
 ```
 <details>
 <summary>"Collapsible Section"</summary>
 You can write whatever you want here.
 It will appear as normal when the section is opened.
 However, no other markdown formatting works here.
 Only plain text will appear here, everything else
-has had its formatting removed.
+will have had its formatting removed.
 </details>

+---